 If you have tried letting other people know and they continue a pattern of smoking on campus, or you see individuals routinely smoking in a certain area of campus, you can report the information to the Lake Land College Police Department non-emergency number (217-234-5066) so they can monitor the area.

-Beginning July 1, failure to comply with the smoke and tobacco-free policy may result in a fine from the Lake Land College Police Department.
+Failure to comply with the smoke and tobacco-free policy may result in a fine from the Lake Land College Police Department.
 The amount of the fine will be noted on the College Police Department website.
 Student violators may also be subject to disciplinary action in accordance with the College’s Student Code of Conduct and Disciplinary Procedures.
 Visitors will be asked to refrain from smoking or using tobacco products, and if they fail to comply, may be asked to leave the campus.

 Lake Land College Health Services